A glittering universe created by Yumi Fuzuki from Tetsuro Komai's paintings

 The world of art that you can go, see, and feel

-File.7 Museum of Yokohama Museum of Art "Tetsuro Komai-The Glittering Universe on Paper" Related Event "When Words Are Born from Pictures"
+File.7 Yokohama Museum of Art "Tetsuro Komai-The Glittering Universe" Related Event "When Words Are Born from Pictures"

 Miyuki Inoue (copywriter)

-Tetsuro Komai is one of the pioneers who made the Japanese art world aware of new print expression and its appeal through copperplate prints.
+Tetsuro Komai is one of the pioneers who made the Japanese art world aware of new print expressions and their appeal through copperplate prints.
 However, personally, I am interested in the cross-genre activity called "Experimental Studio" in which Komai participated.
-When I heard that a variety of talents such as composers, critics, illuminators, photographers, engineers, and sculptors had gathered together, I was excited to say, "It's like Ballets Russes!"
+When I heard that various talents such as composers, critics, illuminators, photographers, engineers, and visual artists had gathered, I was excited to say, "It's like Ballets Russes!"

-Ballets Russes, who was active mainly in Paris at the beginning of the 20th century, is a talented crucible where ballet dancer Nijinsky, Kokuto, Sati, Picasso, Laurent Saint, Coco Chanel, etc. gathered.
-I heard that Japan had such a wonderful avant-garde activity!
+Ballets Russes, who was active mainly in Paris at the beginning of the 20th century, is a talented pot where ballet dancer Nijinsky, Kokuto, Sati, Picasso, Laurentan, Coco Chanel, etc. gathered.
+There was such a wonderful avant-garde activity in Japan!

 On Saturday, November 10th, a related event was held inviting the poet Yumi Fuzuki as a guest, so I wanted to experience the world of art that transcends genres, so I went out.